-- 1.24 This EqIA Addendum only considers the impact of the 13 alternatives sites. - 1.25 As such, it sets out to identify whether any adverse impacts arise for any group with protected characteristics and establish whether the plan encourages greater equality between different groups.
+- 1.25 This EqIA Addendum only considers the impact of the 3 new site allocations and 7 modifications to policies. - 1.26 As such, it sets out to identify whether any adverse impacts arise for any group with protected characteristics and establish whether the plan encourages greater equality between different groups.
 In doing so, it is important to recognise that the Village Clusters Housing Allocation Plan allocates only a small proportion of the total development and infrastructure being delivered across the entire Greater Norwich Local Plan area and as such the impacts identified within this specific EqIA must also be considered within the wider context of allocations being made within the remainder of the Local Plan.
-The impacts of allocations made in the Greater Norwich Local Plan are set out in the associated EQIA prepared to support the production of that Plan. - 1.26 The Plan will benefit the wider community across South Norfolk and not specifically those with protected characteristics.
-However, there is the potential for some direct or indirect impact on different groups. - 1.27 Applying the Public Sector Equality Duty to the VCHAP, an overall assessment of the positive and/or negative impacts of the Plan has been made and summarised below, grouped together by theme:
+The impacts of allocations made in the Greater Norwich Local Plan are set out in the associated EQIA prepared to support the production of that Plan. - 1.27 The Plan will benefit the wider community across South Norfolk and not specifically those with protected characteristics.
+However, there is the potential for some direct or indirect impact on different groups. - 1.28 Applying the Public Sector Equality Duty to the VCHAP, an overall assessment of the positive and/or negative impacts of the Plan has been made and summarised below, grouped together by theme: